gowenrw/BSidesDFW_2020_HHV/docs/HHV2020_01/README.md

 This is HHV Lab 01.

-This is part of the HHV video presentation "Arduino Basics" found on the [alt_bier_hacker YouTube channel](https://www.youtube.com/channel/UC986BzRchhp4fKb9zLjqvUA/).
+This is part of the HHV video presentation "Arduino Development for Beginners" found on the [alt_bier_hacker YouTube channel](https://www.youtube.com/channel/UC986BzRchhp4fKb9zLjqvUA/).

 In this Lab you will connect a single LED to a digital pin on the Arduino Nano that supports PWM (Pulse Width Modulation) and program it to fade and step through various values which affect the LED's brightness.